-The fair value of stock options granted to employees and non-employees is recognized as an expense over the vesting period with a corresponding increase in reserves within shareholders' equity.
+The fair value of stock options and restricted share units ("RSUs") granted to employees and non-employees is recognized as an expense over the vesting period with a corresponding increase in reserves within shareholders' equity.
 An individual is classified as an employee when the individual is an employee for legal or tax purposes (direct employee) or provides services similar to those performed by a direct employee, including directors of the Company.

 The fair value is measured at the grant date and recognized over the period during which the options vest.
 The fair value of the options granted is measured using the Black-Scholes option pricing model, taking into account the terms and conditions upon which the options were granted.
-At each reporting date, the amount recognized as an expense is adjusted to reflect the actual number of share options that are expected to vest.
+RSUs are valued at the share price prevailing at the time of grant.
+At each reporting date, the amount recognized as an expense is adjusted to reflect the actual number of share options and RSUs that are expected to vest.